 - classify zeroes and singular points of analytic functions

 - apply the technique of residuum, especially in the inverse integral transformation

-- use the properties of gamma function in various situations
+- use the properties of gamma and beta function in various situations

 Forms of Teaching